 Mold spores are a biological particle (in other words, they are living), and UV light will damage the DNA, destroying the spores and keeping them from reproducing.
 This results in mitigation of mold and, as a preventative measure, keeps mold from reproducing, or at least keeps it from reproducing as quickly.

-Asthma: HEPA Filter with Activated CarbonIf you have asthma that is caused in any way by airborne particles, you will likely want an air purifier in your home.
+Asthma: HEPA Filter Based Media with Activated CarbonIf you have asthma that is caused in any way by airborne particles, you will likely want an air purifier in your home.
 However, the specific type may depend on the contaminants that you are allergic to.

 This should be effective for removing most or all of the allergens that are giving you trouble.